-Library staff read to campers and assisted with craft Day Camp.
+Library staff read to campers and assisted with craft time at Andy T's Future Farmers Summer Day Camp.

 On Monday, July 27th, Library staff read at the Clinton County 4-H Fair as part of a literacy initiative program though the MSU Extension.